GaryHostt/beginner_ERP_OIC/README.md

 Here I have selected create on the CashBankAccount object, we can see how this endpoint works in the REST API docs, [here](https://docs.oracle.com/en/cloud/saas/financials/20b/farfa/api-bank-accounts.html).

 You can also invoke BIP in a similar fashion as shown [here](https://antonyjr.github.io/Hands-On-Labs/ERP-Integration-Patterns/html/erp-cloud-bip-report-simple.html#Background).

+### Explanation of the imported integration

+<a id="raw-url" href="https://github.com/GaryHostt/beginner_ERP_OIC/blob/master/REST_ERP_CREATE_ACCOUNT_01.00.0000.iar?raw=true">Download .iar integration export</a>

+You can find the ProjectId for your projects by calling [this endpoint](https://docs.oracle.com/en/cloud/saas/project-management/20b/fapap/op-projects-get.html) against your Fusion REST API.
+We will need to get one 'ProjectId' from that response to input as a query parameter to the integration.

+[This endpoint](https://docs.oracle.com/en/cloud/saas/project-management/20b/fapap/op-projects-projectid-get.html) is the one our integration is calling, it gets one specific project and its relevant information.

+Here, this is the choosen action on the ERP adapter on the integration canvas.

+Below, you can see that we map the id parameter from the REST adapter to the id parameter input on the ERP connection.

+You may also be able to find your ProjectId from the Fusion API.

+Lastly, don't forget your tracking field or you won't be able to activate your integration.

 ## Part 3 - Webhook to OIC to ERP